400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 Weight Gain

 For this reason, wheat has helped humanity to hibernate successfully over and over again.
-Due to WGA, whole grain bread is extraordinary fattening.
+Due to WGA, whole grain bread is extraordinarily fattening.

-Accordingly, it is the supposedly healthy wholemeal bread that is among the foods highest in lectins.
+Accordingly, the supposedly healthy wholemeal bread is among the foods highest in lectins.

 On the other hand, insulin resistance is a condition that sooner or later leads to type 2 diabetes and other modern diseases.